 It would seem that for most people, the hard part is not necessarily making the money – it’s keeping it.
 And that’s where these two crucial elements come into play:

-As Money Coaches™ we often host live workshops where we teach people how to manage their money and become wealthy.
+1. A financial education As Money Coaches™ we often host live workshops where we teach people how to manage their money and become wealthy.
 Often, we’ll start our workshops by asking people how many of them have ever formally learned how to manage money.
 If we’re lucky, one or two people will raise their hands.
 They tell us that most of them learned about money at home, from their parents.
 And typically, no one wants to do what their parents did when it comes to money.

 So what can you do about your lack of financial education?
 Quite simply, you must make a plan to get yourself one – whether you do it yourself or learn from a pro.
 There’s never going to be an ‘easy’ or opportune time so you have to make it a priority and set some time aside to master your financial future.